newtheatre/website/_content/edfringe-2020.md

 ## Proposals

-> Deadline for Proposals: {% include date.html date="ef-proposals-deadline" %}
+> Deadline for Proposals: 28th April 2021

 With the ever changing nature of government restrictions and COVID-19 itself, we cannot guarantee that things will go ahead as planned. **By proposing you are accepting this risk.** We guarantee that you will not be negatively impacted in any financial capacity.
 It is unclear which restrictions we may need to follow during a real life performance. **Currently the most likely option is an outside performance.** The venue director will advise us on the safest way to perform and we will need to make the necessary adjustments.
 We ask for **flexibility and adaptability** in all proposing teams.
 We want the chosen shows to have the best chance at going ahead regardless of changing restrictions.